 - Now then, also complete the work; so just as you had the eagerness to desire, so also you’ll have the eagerness to complete what you have.

 - For if the eagerness is present, it’s acceptable according to what a man has; not according to what he doesn’t have.

-- For this isn’t so others have ease but you have affliction, but so there is equality.
+- For this isn’t so that others have ease and you have affliction, but so there’s equality.

 - At the present season, your overflow would go to those in need, so also their overflow might go into your need, so there might be equality.